 Applicants who have fallen victim to domestic abuse, in some instances, may find it hard to provide supporting documentation due to the nature of their circumstances.
-HM staff should use discretion in such cases and may be able to verify the applicant details through any support groups or any other information that the applicants can provide.
+HM staff should use their discretion to support such cases and may be able to verify the applicant's details through any support groups or any other information that the applicant/s can provide.
+If documentation cannot be provided staff should make a decision based on the information provided by the applicant.